 Rewarding Employees for Service Quality

-To inspire our store staff to aim for excellence and to identify service role models, we participate in Singapore’s national Excellent Service Award, managed by six industry-led bodies.
+To inspire our store staff to aim for excellence and to identify service role models, we participated in Singapore’s national Excellent Service Award which is managed by six industry-led bodies.

 Privacy and Data Protection

 We are committed to protecting the privacy of our customers and employees in accordance with the local laws and regulations where we operate our business.

 In Singapore, we comply with the Personal Data Protection Act (“PDPA”) that governs the collection, use and disclosure of personal data by all private organisations.
 We have designated individuals to be Data Protection Officers responsible for ensuring that the Group complies with the PDPA and have implemented a personal data protection policy.
 Our personal data protection policy is set out on our website.